Emergence Capital raises $435 million fund for enterprise AI investments

-Emergence Capital today announced it has raised a $435 million fund to invest in companies helping people increase productivity through the use of machine learning.
+Emergence Capital today announced it has raised a $435 million fund to invest in companies that help people increase productivity through the use of machine learning.

 The fund will focus especially on companies that provide coaching powered by data and conversational AI to help people perform their jobs better.
 Emergence has previously made a number of similar investments, including in call center analysis company Chorus.ai; recruiter chatbot Mya; and Textio, which is using conversational AI to make better recruitment messages for companies that are hiring.